gSchool/ada-pre-course/01-pre-ada01/01-workflow/01-workflow.md

 * In VS Code, type `shift-command-p` and type **shell command to install the terminal shell command**.
   * This only needs to be done once to allow you to launch VS code from the terminal
 * Now, to launch VS Code from terminal, type `code` followed by the file name or directory name

+VS Code also come with a number of extensions which you can install to provide new or different functionality.
+Some of the recommended exentsions include:

+*  [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) - A way to collaborate on source code like Google Docs.
+*  [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) - An extension to help writing markdown files
+*  [Ruby](https://marketplace.visualstudio.com/items?itemName=rebornix.Ruby) - The standard Ruby extension to provide syntax highlighting and intellisense.
+*  [VS Code Ruby](https://marketplace.visualstudio.com/items?itemName=wingrunr21.vscode-ruby) - Another nice VS code Ruby Extension
+*  [ERB Extention](https://marketplace.visualstudio.com/items?itemName=CraigMaslowski.erb) - An extension used with Rails
+*  [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) - A JavaScript extension for syntax highlighting

+You are welcome to experiment with a variety of plugins for VS Code.

 ## Customizing Your Shell - Optional